7 Postgres extensions

 - Installing and using Postgres extensions

-- Exploring various types of extensions useful for developers
+- Exploring types of extensions useful for developers

-Postgres extensions are one of the main reasons why the database has gained so much popularity and adoption.
-In fact, the motto "Just Use Postgres" emerged largely due to its rich ecosystem of extensions, which allow us to use the database well beyond the use cases covered in the earlier chapters of the book.
+Postgres extensions are one of the main reasons the database has gained so much popularity and adoption.
+In fact, the motto "Just use Postgres" emerged largely due to its rich ecosystem of extensions, which allow us to use the database well beyond the use cases covered in the earlier chapters of the book.
+Let’s do a quick overview of the ecosystem of Postgres extensions and practice using one of the extensions that comes preinstalled with the standard Postgres distribution.